Hoover-Mason Trestle: Redevelopment

 The site began redevelopment in 2011 that cost $15 million and opened in 2015.
 The adaptive reuse of the site was designed by Wallace Roberts & Todd (WRT).
 WRT's design consisted of a cantilevered steel canopy over the Levitt Pavilion.
 The pitched lawn around the outdoor stage seats 2,500 where the observer can view the illuminated furnaces designed by Hervé Descottes as a backdrop to the stage.

 Becoming SteelStacks, an arts and entertainment district, the site includes multiple performance venues, plazas and parks with the plant's rusted five blast furnaces were left standing and serve as a backdrop for the new campus.
 The 1,650 foot trestle turned walkway connects Levitt Pavilion to Sands Casino Resort Bethlehem.
 The walkway is intended to give people the feeling of moving through history with use of the trestle and a new structure.
-Inspired by the High Line in New York City and designed by Patrick Cullina, plantings were designed to were chosen to highlight the lighting and take cues from the existing structure.
+Inspired by the High Line in New York City and designed by Patrick Cullina, plantings were chosen to highlight the lighting and take cues from the existing structure.

-SteelStacks currently features the ArtsQuest Center, a contemporary performing arts center, the Wind Creek Bethlehem casino resort (formerly Sands Casino Resort Bethlehem), a gambling emporium, and new studios for WLVT-TV, the Lehigh Valley's PBS affiliate.
+SteelStacks currently features the ArtsQuest Center, a contemporary performing arts center, the Wind Creek Bethlehem casino resort (formerly Sands Casino Resort Bethlehem), and new studios for WLVT-TV, the Lehigh Valley's PBS affiliate.
 The area includes three outdoor music venues: Levitt Pavilion is a free music venue featuring lawn seating for up to 2,500 people; Air Products Town Square at Steelstacks; and PNC Plaza, which hosts concerts.